§ 101.20 Publication of ballot form; sample ballots.

 The building which contains the polling room where ballots are cast.
 Fla.
 Stat. § 97.021(27).

-3. Definition for Newspaper of General Circulation
+Definition [Newspaper of General Circulation]

 A newspaper printed in the language most commonly spoken in the area within which it circulates and which is readily available for purchase by all inhabitants in the area of circulation, but does not include a newspaper intended primarily for members of a particular professional or occupational group, a newspaper the primary function of which is to carry legal notices, or a newspaper that is given away primarily to distribute advertising.
 Fla.
 Stat. § 97.021(20).